Differentially Private Linear Optimization for Multi-Party Resource Sharing: Computational Study

-Next, we conduct experiments with the differentially private algorithm and present our results from the point of view of one of the participating parties, say Party 1 ($k=1$).
-We analyze the effects of the privacy parameters ($\veps$ and $\delta$) on the resulting objective function values.
-In order to see the impact of sensitivity ($\Delta_{1}$), we discuss three scenarios.
-In the first scenario, we assume that the Party 1 is strong enough to consider claiming $50\%$ of the shared resources; \textit{i.e.}, $\bar{\vs}_{1} = 0.50\vc$.
-The second and the third scenarios mimic the medium ($\bar{\vs}_{1} = 0.30\vc$) and the low ($\bar{\vs}_{1} = 0.15\vc$) claim cases, respectively.
-The upper bounds for the remaining parties ($\bar{\vs}_{k}, k \in \CK/\{1\}$) are randomly generated.
-We also simulate three scenarios for the market conditions to investigate the effect of buffer resources used to compensate for a possible capacity overflow.
-First, we analyze a modest market where the total allocations for all parties can be at most $20\%$ above the levels of the shared resources; \textit{i.e.}, $\bar{\vs}_\CK = \sum_{k \in \CK}\bar{\vs}_{k} = 1.20\vc$.
-Second and last, we analyze an acquisitive scenario where $\bar{\vs}_\CK = 1.50\vc$ and the most aggressive scenario $\bar{\vs}_\CK = |\CK|\vc$, respectively.
-By doing so, we expect to see the effect of the different buffer resource policies on the optimality gap.
-We set the maximum number of iterations to $T=100$ for all scenarios and adjust the other privacy parameters accordingly.
-The average statistics for $\bar{\vs}_k$ values over 100 runs are given in Table \ref{tab:skAverage12}.
+Next, we conduct experiments with the differentially private algorithm and present our results.
+We analyze the effects of parameters ($\epsilon, K$) on the resulting objective function values and the optimality gap which is also known as the percentage regret in privacy literature \citep{Chen23}.
+To assess the impact of privacy on various market dynamics, we examine two scenarios.
+In the first scenario, we assume that a dominant participant, denoted as Party 1 $(k=1)$, is sufficiently influential to assert a claim of 50\% of the shared resources, represented as $\vs_{1} \leq 0.50 \vc$.
+The second scenario, where $\vs_{1} \leq 0.15 \vc$, simulates cases of moderate or low claims depending on the number of participating parties.
+The upper bounds for the market shares of the remaining parties are randomly generated.
+We also explore two scenarios to examine the impact of buffer resources utilized for compensating potential capacity overflow.
+For those scenarios, we consider an upper bound $\vs_{\mathcal{K}}$ for the total allocations for all parties, such that $\sum_{k = 1}^{K} \vs_{k} \leq \vs_{\mathcal{K}}$.
+In the first scenario, we analyze a moderate market where the total allocations for all parties can be at most 50\% above the levels of the shared resources; that is $\vs_{\mathcal{K}} = 1.5\vc$.
+Then, we analyze an acquisitive scenario where $\vs_{\mathcal{K}} = 2.0 \vc$.
+By undertaking this analysis, we aim to observe the influence of diverse buffer resource policies on the optimality gap.
+Figure \ref{fig:party5_shares} and Figure \ref{fig:party10_shares} illustrate these market scenarios across different problem sizes.

-We first investigate the percentage of shared resources received by Party $k$ with respect to its claim.
-In order to calculate this value, we check the best solutions of the differentially private algorithm after $100$ iterations.
-Table \ref{tab:skrelative12} reports the average percentage of resources received in each scenario considering the best allocations at the end of $100$ iterations, \textit{i.e.}, $\|\vs_{k}\|_1 / \|\bar{\vs}_k\|_1$.
-In scenario 1, Party 1 claims $50\%$ of the shared resources and gets $71.36\%$ of this claim on average.
-On the other hand, it gets $68.76\%$ and $65.98\%$ of its claim on average in scenarios 2 and 3, respectively.
-Similarly, the other parties also receive less than their claimed capacity for the shared resources in each scenario.